| Offa's Dyke - North | |

 A local castle, a game old bird ....

-My alarm summoned me from sleep at seven-thirty.
-Jo had been awake for a while and was tapping commands into his mobile phone.
-I had a dim recollection of having to get up in the small hours for a pee.
-Due to half-asleep disorientation in an unfamiliar environment, I had been forced to endure obligatory stumbling about in the dark whilst trying to locate the toilet.
-I distinctly remembered trying to climb inside the shower cubicle at one point and making a God Almighty racket as I bounced from one glass panel to another.
-I felt sure that this must have brought Jo to a snorting and abrupt state of wakefulness and hoped that the subject wouldn’t come up.
+My alarm summoned me from sleep at half past seven.
+Jo had been awake for a while and was tapping commands into his phone.
+I had a dim recollection of having to get up in the small hours for a pee, and of the obligatory stumbling about in an unfamiliar dark environment that followed.
+I distinctly remembered trying to climb inside the shower cubicle at one point and making a God Almighty racket as I bounced between glass panels.
+I felt sure this must have brought Jo to a snorting and abrupt state of wakefulness and hoped the subject wouldn't come up.

 We washed, dressed and presented ourselves for breakfast.
-We were served by the husband, who chatted to us as he brought in hot coffee and warm, buttery toast.
-There was also fresh fruit available and I gratefully stowed away a banana, to be consumed with lunch later.
-I had the feeling that my Artful Dodger imitation may have been witnessed, as one of the packed lunches we were given was minus the apple that the others had.
-To my guilty conscience this was as clear an accusation as a pointing finger, but all was well when we settled the bill for our stay.
+The husband served us, chatting as he brought in hot coffee and warm buttery toast.
+Fresh fruit was also available and I gratefully stowed a banana for later consumption with lunch.
+I had the feeling that my Artful Dodger impression may have been observed, as one of the packed lunches we were given was minus the apple that the others had.
+To my guilty conscience this was as clear an accusation as a pointing finger, but all was well when we settled the bill.

-At last, we got changed into our familiar walking gear and then watched the taxi we had booked, as it carted our excess luggage off ahead of us to that night’s accommodation.
-My spare underwear was to spend the week being ferried about in comfort whilst I sweatily tackled hill and track.
+We changed into our walking gear and watched the taxi we had booked cart our excess luggage off ahead of us to that night's accommodation.
+My spare underwear was to spend the week being ferried about in comfort while I sweatily tackled hill and track.

-We left the farmhouse at nine-fifteen.
-As the husband waved us off, I cast a glance about me.
-The sky was grey and hinting at rain, but the air was pleasantly cool.
-It was good weather to start walking.
-We initially strode off across fields of pasture, cows remonstrating with each other as we passed by.
-I read in my book of the walk that today we had to make our way over a flat stretch in the valleys of the Caebitra and Camlad until we reached and climbed Long Mountain, after which we descended into the Severn Valley and ended the day’s route at Buttington.
-For us, it would be another short walk back into Welshpool where we would be spending the night.
+We left the farmhouse at quarter past nine.
+As the husband waved us off I cast a glance at the sky — grey and hinting at rain, but the air was pleasantly cool.
+Good weather to start walking.
+We strode off across fields of pasture, cows remonstrating with each other as we passed.
+Today's route, according to my book, would take us over a flat stretch through the valleys of the Caebitra and the Camlad, then up and over Long Mountain, then down into the Severn Valley and on to Buttington.
+A short walk back into Welshpool from there, where we would be spending the night.

-Rolls of gathered hay were dotted about the fields we passed through.
-Occasionally, we marched past belts of trees to our left.
-Bod walked a little way ahead of Jo and I. The two of us fell into conversation about our family and our respective jobs in learning disability in years gone by.
-Now and then a light rain pattered over us for a few minutes, but it always stopped before we had to consider putting our waterproofs on.
+Rolls of gathered hay were dotted about the fields.
+Occasional belts of trees appeared to our left.
+Bod walked a little way ahead of Jo and me, and the two of us fell into conversation about our family and our respective years working in learning disability.
+Light rain pattered over us in brief spells but always stopped before we had to contemplate waterproofs.

-We were about two and a half miles into the walk when we began to cross a field and saw the battered remains of Montgomery Castle standing, ruinous but somehow enduring, over the town itself.
-Bod muttered something about being English and therefore duty-bound to charge the hill and ‘finish it off’.
-A mound four or five feet high ran the length of the field just to our right and we contemplated whether this was part of the Dyke or not.
-Jo thought that it looked too modern a feature, but on reading up on this day’s route since I got back, I’m pretty sure that it was Offa's Dyke.
-As we continued to move forward, Corndon Hill and the Kerry Hill Ridge were in constant sight.
+We were about two and a half miles in when we crossed a field and saw the battered remains of Montgomery Castle standing ruinous but somehow enduring above the town.
+Bod muttered something about being English and therefore duty-bound to charge the hill and finish the job.
+A mound four or five feet high ran the length of the field to our right and we debated whether it was part of the Dyke.
+Jo thought it looked too modern, but reading up on the route since returning home I'm fairly confident it was Offa's Dyke.
+Corndon Hill and the Kerry Hill Ridge remained in constant sight as we moved forward.

-We suddenly came off a field and swung onto a track which looped through woodland.
-We had entered Lymore Park and as we strolled along, little groups of birds scurried ahead of us or across the path.
+We swung suddenly off the field and onto a track that looped through woodland — Lymore Park.
+Little groups of birds scurried ahead of us or darted across the path.

 “Are they Quail ?”
 I asked, with superb ignorance.

-Bod reckoned they were the survivors of the recent shooting season.
-We became aware, as we walked around the disc of a placid pond, of the pleasant clip-clopping sound of horse’s hooves.
-Two ladies were catching up with us on their mounts, so we stepped to one side and let them pass.
-We watched them as they plodded leisurely off ahead.
-That is, one of the horses did.
-The other fellow was a little skittish and kept threatening to prance off sideways.
+He reckoned they were survivors of the recent shooting season.
+As we strolled around the disc of a placid pond, we became aware of the pleasant clip-clopping of hooves.
+Two ladies were catching up with us on their horses, so we stepped aside and let them pass.
+One of the horses plodded leisurely off ahead.
+The other was a little skittish and kept threatening to prance sideways.

-“If I were her, I wouldn’t want to be riding him on the outside of the track,” observed Jo, indicating the rider.
-He was right; Mr. Skitty-Horse was agitatedly stepping along the side of the track which gave way to a steep drop into tangled undergrowth.
-However, his rider didn’t seem concerned and they disappeared from view without incident.
+"If I were her, I wouldn't want to be riding him on the outside of the track," observed Jo.
+He was right — the skittish one was sidling along the edge that gave way to a steep drop into tangled undergrowth.
+His rider didn't seem concerned, and they disappeared from view without incident.

 Persistent pussy, a local lass ....

-We walked on, through a brief tunnel of trees and from there between some houses.
-We crossed more fields to take a footbridge over the River Camlad.
-We had just climbed a small rise and were once more swishing through grass when we came across another walker sitting sprawled out on a grass bank near the verge of the track we were on.
-We stopped for a brief natter.
-He had been walking the route since the Monday before (six days ago) where he had started out from Chepstow.
-He didn’t seem to be in a hurry to move on, so we wished him well and moved forwards once more.
-We were to meet him again on the very last day of the walk.
+We walked on through a brief tunnel of trees, then between some houses and across more fields to a footbridge over the River Camlad.
+We had just climbed a small rise and were swishing through grass when we came across another walker sprawled on a grass bank beside the track — a man who had started from Chepstow the previous Monday, six days ago.
+He didn't seem in a particular hurry to continue.
+We wished him well and moved on.
+We would encounter him again on the very last day of the walk.

-We crossed another B-road (B4388) and were then faced with a steep bank dressed with thick ferns.
-We had reached the flank of the Upper Hem Quarry and began to climb it straight away.
-This task quickly became a grind as the gradient was a hard one.
-I felt my breath being sucked away as I laboured.
-Jo and I had pulled ahead of Bod, who was taking this obstacle slowly.
-Jo commented to me that he could hear his own joints cracking.
+We crossed the B4388 and were faced with a steep bank thick with ferns — the flank of the Upper Hem Quarry.
+We began to climb it immediately and the gradient made it a grind from the outset, my breath being steadily extracted as I laboured.
+Jo and I pulled ahead of Bod, who was taking this one slowly.
+Jo observed that he could hear his own joints cracking.

 "I feel like a Transformer, ” he said.

-Bod continued to slowly pull himself uphill after Jo and I had made the top.
-I filmed the view we had earned ourselves as he approached.
-He informed me that he was experiencing abdominal pain and finding the going hard.
-The descent on the other side of the disused quarry was a gentler affair and pretty soon, we took off across more fields.
-Before long, a lane took us sharp left and onto the B4388 again at a more northerly point in its length.
-This time, we walked along it for a time rather than crossing it.
-After a few hundred metres we hooked a right onto the A490 and then almost immediately off it, turning left and crossing yet more fields.
+Bod continued to pull himself up the hill while Jo and I recovered at the top.
+He informed us when he arrived that he was experiencing abdominal pain and finding the going hard.
+The descent on the other side of the disused quarry was gentler, and we moved off across more fields and then along a lane that took us sharp left back onto the B4388 at a more northerly point in its length.
+We walked along it briefly, then hooked right onto the A490 and almost immediately off it again, turning left across yet more fields.

 "She's alright, actually," I murmured.